 Securities borrowed and loaned are recorded based on the amount of cash collateral advanced or received plus accrued interest.
 As these arrangements generally can be terminated on demand, they exhibit little, if any, sensitivity to changes in interest rates.
 Therefore, the carrying value of such arrangements approximates fair value.
 While these arrangements are carried at amounts that approximate fair value, they are not accounted for at fair value under the fair value option or at fair value in accordance with other U.S. GAAP and therefore are not included in the firm's fair value hierarchy in Notes 5 and 7.
-Had these arrangements been carried at fair value and included in the firm's fair value hierarchy, they would have been classified in level 2 as of December 2013.
+Had these arrangements been included in the firm's fair value hierarchy, they would have been classified in level 2 as of June 2014.